davanstrien/citymash-notes/CityMash_session.md

 * have a plain text editor.
 For now notepad or text edit will be fine though you may want to try out some more advanced text editors in the future.
 * if we want to produce PDFs we will also need to install LaTeX.
 There are a variety of different installations of LaTeX available and it is probably worth setting aside some more time to install this.
 * have some citations in bib format.
 There are some included in the folder for this lesson that you can use.

+### Other uses for Markdown

+There are other potential ways of using markdown:
+* we can use markdown as a first writing stage before converting to LaTeX to play around more closely with fancy typography
+* we can use markdown and Jekyll to build a blog.
+The site for this conference can be found here: https://github.com/citymash/citymash.github.io.
+It uses Markdown, Jekyll and Github pages, though you can find more handsome examples of jekyll and markdown in action.
+    - a tutorial on using markdown and Jekyll can be found [here](https://github.com/barryclark/jekyll-now)
+    - the programming historian site gives an explanation of how they use Markdown and Jekyll to build their site.
+* we can use markdown for making slides [http://remarkjs.com/#1](http://remarkjs.com/#1), [http://ogom.github.io/sublimetext-markdown-slideshow/](http://ogom.github.io/sublimetext-markdown-slideshow/)
+* You will probably find more examples of using Markdown online or you may know of some yourself.

+## Discussion?

+We could potentially have a discussion about whether we think markdown is useful for librarians or not?

 ---
 [^1]: It is not always clear whether it is possible or not.
 It can depend on the version of the Word Processor being used at each end, the operating system and the type of files embedded in the document.